danielharrell/open-eyes-lect-2017-18/Open.md

 semblance of boundlessness.
 For now consider our deepest state of being, on my earlier suggestion: the open eyes of awareness.
-Here, too, openness has the genuineness of a virtue.
-But this is now in the older sense of a natural power, which we could say stands beneath any cultivated excellence, and is therefore inclusive of any corruption.
+Here, too, openness has the genuineness of a virtue, but in the older sense of a natural power, beneath any cultivated excellence, and inclusive of any corruption that comes to light.
 This scope is made dramatic in the case of Odysseus and his door.
 For while the suitors may get through it in his absence, they will not survive his discovery of it.
-His door may now only open from the outside, but it can still be locked from the inside, to help accomplish and contain the slaughter.
-Mere openness in this case seems only as boundless as true openness lets it be---once we count what might well be the truest form of openness in awareness, which can bound, or bring to light, even transgressions against it.
+And a door that only opens from the outside can still be locked from the inside, to contain the slaughter.
+Mere openness in this case seems only as boundless as true openness lets it be---once we count as true a form of recognition that can encompass even acts of transgression, and see them, if not punish them, for what they are.

 Similarly, the open eyes of awareness allow us to take a closer look at the open eyes of Leontius.
 For while his loss